tkelkermans/tanzu/README.md

 Follow VMware's documentation for the certificate.
 There is no trap for this one

 ### License
+You can either have the essentials or the Enterprise license Tier.

+If you have the Enterprise license, you'll be able to use those features :
+- DNS Delegation
+- L7 Ingress through NSX ALB
+- GSLB
+- ...

 Follow VMware's documentation for License.
 There is no trap for this one

 ### Routing